100 Photos That Kids Born After 2000 Will Never Understand

-While an annual international vacation may not have been in your parents’ budget, you got to explore the world, anyway.
-With your ViewMaster reels, you learned about the Eiffel Tower, Machu Picchu, and got an up-close-and-personal look at the pyramids, too.
+While an annual international vacation may not have been in your parents' budget, '70s kids got to explore the world anyway with your ViewMaster reels.
+With a single click of the lever, you traveled to the Eiffel Tower, Machu Picchu, and got an up-close-and-personal look at the pyramids, too.

 Singing Along to the Bee Gees (1970s)

-With their tight jumpsuits, long hair, and high voices, the Bee Gees were about as cool as bands got, in your opinion.
-And even today, you still tear up a little when their version of “How Can You Mend a Broken Heart” plays somewhere.
-And for more blasts from the past, check out the 50 Cover Songs Way Better Than the Original.
+With their tight jumpsuits, long hair, and high voices, the Bee Gees were about as cool as bands got in the 1970s.
+And even today, any kid who grew up with them will still tear up a little when their version of "How Can You Mend a Broken Heart" plays somewhere.

 Taking Pride in Your Cumbersome 8-track Collection (1970s)

 While you loved the bands of the time, you also knew that listening to them on-the-go was quite the endeavor.
 Nonetheless, you brought your bulky 8-track collection with you on every car trip, often sacrificing precious suitcase space to do so.

 Getting Frustrated When You Couldn't Follow the Instructions for Simon (1970s)

 You may have mastered the basics of Simon Says as an elementary schooler, but years later, you still struggled to follow directions when passed a Simon.
 Any '70s kid could play for hours at a time trying to get the pattern right.